 Why Your Coaching Style Should Be Intentionally Left Blank…

 Every so often, when I receive an important document, there is always This Page Intentionally Left Blank.

 Coaching is basically the same way.

 They want to know the expectations and your coaching style!

 For instance, I’ve had successful athletes perform way better when I’ve challenged them, “They can’t do a task.”
-They declare “I’ll show you, and do it.”
-However, I don’t always like coaching that way and I have to communicate that to them.
+They declare “I’ll show you” and they will do it.

 One of the biggest frustrations of numerous coaches in business and athletics is that people struggle with troubleshooting, problem-solving, making adjustments, and thinking on their own.
 They are usually wonderful at doing what is expected, but not finding a way on their own…

 They need the coaching session, the feedback, and told what to do.
 Maybe, that’s your coaching style and that is cool, but can you imagine a coach NOT calling a timeout during crucial moments now?

 One of the coolest things during the 1987 national championship game between Indiana and Syracuse was that the last: 20 seconds of the game (before Keith Smart made the iconic last shot), no timeout was called by Coach Knight.

 Coaching is coaxing, but the best also know when NOT to coach.

 What pages need to be intentionally left blank?